gve-sw/CLUS18-DEVNET-2897/lab/step10.md

 ### Step 10 - Populating the switch select

 We should do the same thing for switches drop down list.
-This method will get that information from the server
+This method will get that information from the server.
+ You **must** define this within the appModule.controller code block:

 ```javascript